Top Reasons you should Decline that Job Interview/Offer

 6. Don’t Take a Job Offer When the Terms of Engagement Change

-Employers are notorious for advertising for a well-packaged position only to change the terms during onboarding. f any of the terms of engagement of your job offer has been changed, politely decline that offer.
+Employers are notorious for advertising for a well-packaged position only to change the terms during on-boarding.
+If any of the terms of engagement of your job offer has been changed, politely decline that offer.

 It mostly happens whereby the employers change the pay, benefits, scope of the job among others on the contract than what was advertised or discussed during the interview after the candidates shows willingness into taking the job.